lionelmessi6410/Neural-Networks-from-Scratch/README.md

 ```bash
 python train.py
 ```
+It takes about 10s on CPU to achieve ~98% test accuracy on MNIST dataset.

 You can also choose the activation function and optimizer to use.
 We have implemented ReLU and sigmoid activation functions.
 Momentum and SGD are available as an optimizer.
 For example,

 ```bash